 - 1This one usually deals with points.
 One Point is a ticket or an accident that you might get on your record (avoid these . . .).
 When you get a point, the DMV will send a warning letter home to you and your parent.
 This point actually makes you statistically more likely to get into a car accident. . .yep.

 - 2Again, this one deals with points.
 Two points on your record and you will have a “restricted” license.
 This means that you will have to drive with your parent for one month.
 This also means that Mom or Dad may be forced to cancel your license because they can no longer afford to insure you. . .

 - 3Three points will mean a six-month suspension and then six more months of probation.

 Also, three seconds of distance between you and ANY vehicle in front of you will prevent most accidents – I know, I know, Mom and Dad don’t do this.
 But they should.
 Really.
-Sometimes, a fourth point is warranted, in bad weather, in construction areas, when following a crazy person, when following a drunk, when being followed BY a crazy person or someone dumb enough to use their cell phone while driving. . .
+Sometimes, a fourth second is warranted, in bad weather, in construction areas, when following a crazy person, when following a drunk, when being followed BY a crazy person or someone dumb enough to use their cell phone while driving. . .

 - 4This is considered a “safe” distance.
 Use it when determining whether you should turn left in front of an oncoming car (at an intersection or into a driveway), when turning onto a street with a car approaching you, or when pulling in front of a car when making a lane change.